 A stately stay, literally.
 Dozens of stately stone homes, with traditional decor, living rooms with fireplaces and stone patios with flowers, await you throughout the villages of Pelion.
 If you’re looking for modern luxury, you’ll find 5-star hotels, private villas or condos with suites and pools.
 The best thing about them is that they are all are located amidst Pelion’s lush green landscape, which provides a continuous cool breeze, even during August’s heatwaves.

-Rendezvous at Milies, the train station, to wait for the Mountzouris, the famous steam train that took its first puff in 1895 and is now welcomed at the platform with an enthusiastic show of support; a gleaming, mechanical champion of more innocent days..
-The driver starts up the engine by hand and the charming little train sets out for Ano Lehonia; a magical ride through trees and forests and over 12 bridges – a trip worth taking.
+Rendezvous at Milies, the train station, to wait for the Mountzouris, the famous steam train that took its first puff in 1895 and is now welcomed at the platform with an enthusiastic show of support… a gleaming, mechanical champion of more innocent days.
+The driver starts up the engine by hand and the charming little train sets out for Ano Lehonia for a magical ride through trees and forests and over 12 bridges!

 The beach at Damouhari is a postcard brought to life.
-A lovely landscape, moody and wild at the same time, divided in two by a strip of land; the Old and New Damouhari.
+A lovely landscape, moody and wild at the same time, divided by a strip of land separating Old and New Damouhari.
 The tavernas offer a five-star dinner with a view.
 The marina was the location of the Dancing Queen scene in Mamma Mia.

 Hidden gems of Pelion

-Take the colours of Pelion home with you in jars and pots.
+Take the aromas of Pelion home with you in jars and pots.
 All around Pelion, women make sweet preserves in a dozen incredible flavours.
-You’ll find it hard to resist trying them all.
-In the villages, you can buy pots with hydrangeas, camellias, gardenias.
-Take home some soil too, it makes all the difference.
+You’ll find it hard to resist trying them.
+In the villages, you can buy pots with hydrangeas, camellias, gardenias..

-Two beautiful narrow canyons await you at Tsangarada; Fakistras and Milopotamos.
-They end in two beaches of the same names.
+Two beautiful narrow canyons await you at Tsangarada… Fakistras and Milopotamos, ending in beaches of the same names.

-From Milina until Trikeri, a destination for locals and intrepid travellers.
+From Milina until Trikeri, southern Pelion is a destination for locals and intrepid travellers.
 Taste fresh fish, plain or in a delicious soup, and seafood in the tavernas.
-With time on your side, take a boat to discover the hidden beauty of the Pagasitikos.
+And if time is on your side, take a boat to discover the hidden beauty of the Pagasitikos.